elastic-rs/elastic/examples/README.md

 # `elastic_reqwest` samples

-This repo contains a few samples for the `elastic_hyper` crate.
+This repo contains a few samples for the `elastic_reqwest` crate.